 Postboks 2099, Øster Farimagsgade 5 opg.
 B, 1014 København K, 10 Øster Farimagsgade 5, Building: 10-0-25

-Morten Skovdal is an Associate Professor at the Department of Public Health.
-He specialises in applied qualitative and participatory research in the field of global public health.
+Morten Skovdal is a professor and a community health psychologist working in the field of global health.
 His research focuses on the contextual factors and relational processes that shape engagement with health services and promote psychosocial wellbeing and care in the community.
 He is particularly interested in involving underserved groups in research, both to challenge dominant narratives, and to attune interventions to their lived realities.
-Much of his work has been conducted with children and young people in contexts of HIV in sub-Saharan Africa or refugee mental health in Europe.
+Much of his work has been conducted with children and young people facing global challenges, such as HIV, climate change, and migration.

-Morten is a trained community health and applied social psychologist, and received his PhD from the Department of Psychological and Behavioural Science at the London School of Economics and Political Science in 2009.
+Morten received his PhD from the Department of Psychological and Behavioural Science at the London School of Economics and Political Science in 2009.
 He also holds a BSc from the LSE and an MSc from University College London.
 Before taking up his academic position, Morten worked for Save the Children and other non-governmental organisations in Africa.
 Morten sits on the editorial boards of the Health Education Journal, and Vulnerable Children and Youth Studies and acts as commissioning editor for Children's Geographies.
 Follow him on Twitter for study updates: @mskovdal

 - Participatory research with forcibly displaced persons in South Sudan and Uganda to understand how mobility affects their chronic disease care (PI, funded by the Novo Nordisk Foundation, 2022-2027) project website